jchansen925/portfolio/GulpBuildDoc.md

 }
 ```

-The **pages** function compiles the separate files of email content, including layouts, pages, and partials, into flat HTML files.
+The `pages` function compiles the separate files of email content, including layouts, pages, and partials, into flat HTML files.
 These files are then parsed using [Inky](http://github.com/zurb/inky) templates.
-The pages function uses the Gulp [src method](https://gulpjs.com/docs/en/api/src/) to find the location of the separate build files.
+The `pages` function uses the Gulp [src method](https://gulpjs.com/docs/en/api/src/) to find the location of the separate build files.
 This location is in the first part of the array passed to gulp.src: `src/pages/**/*.html`.
-Anything sent to gulp.src in the second position of the array is discarded: `!src/pages/archive/**/*.html`.
-The pages function then calls the JavaScript pipe method to call functions in order, giving each function the output of the previous function.
-The pipe calls the flat file generator Panini to build the email html file from multiple elements.
-These results are then passed to Inky, which converts the Inky templating language into a responisve browser-ready html email file.
-Finally, the results are piped to the [gulp.dest](https://gulpjs.com/docs/en/api/dest) method, which places production ready html email files into the dist folder.
+Anything sent to `gulp.src` in the second position of the array is discarded: `!src/pages/archive/**/*.html`.
+The `pages` function then calls the JavaScript `pipe` method to call functions in order, giving each function the output of the previous function.
+The `pipe` method calls the flat file generator Panini to build the email html file from multiple elements.
+These results are then passed to Inky, which converts the Inky templating language into a responisve browser-ready html file.
+Finally, the results are piped to the [gulp.dest](https://gulpjs.com/docs/en/api/dest) method, which places production ready html files into the dist folder.

 ```javascript
 import panini   from 'panini';